Twist-3 Contributions in Semi-Inclusive DIS in the Target Fragmentation Region: Kinematics and Structure Functions of SIDIS in the TFR

 We consider the SIDIS process with a polarized electron beam and nucleon target as follows:

-where $l$, $l^\prime$, $P$ and $P_h$ are the 4-momenta of the incident, the outgoing electron, the nucleon target and the detected final state hadron, respectively.
+where $l$, $l^\prime$, $P$, and $P_h$ are the 4-momenta of the incident, the outgoing electron, the nucleon target and the detected final-state hadron, respectively.
 At the leading order of quantum electrodynamics, there is an exchange of one virtual photon between the electron and the nucleon.
 The momentum of the virtual photon is given by $q=l-l^\prime$.
 The helicity of the electron is denoted by $\lambda_e$, and $S$ is the polarization vector of the nucleon.
-We consider the production of a spin-0 or unpolarized final state hadron $h$.
+We consider the production of a spin-0 or unpolarized final-state hadron $h$.
 The Lorentz invariant variables of SIDIS are conventionally defined by

 We are interested in the TFR, where $P_h$ is almost collinear with $P$ and $z_h\ll 1$.
 As discussed in ~\cite{Graudenz:1994dq,Anselmino:2011ss}, $z_h$ is not convenient for us to describe the hadron production in TFR, because one can not differentiate the scenario of TFR considered here from the soft-hadron production.
 Instead, we will use~\cite{Anselmino:2011ss,Boglione:2019nwk}